OXID-eSales/testing_library/README.rst

 needed for testing can be placed under ``testData`` directory - all content will be copied onto the shop source before running tests.

-If you write tests with UTF-8 characters, be sure to set $this->iUtfMode to 1 in your config.inc.php.

 Changing database restoration mechanism
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~